nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

-* 3a.
-The given index is invalid (e.g. not an integer or out of bound).
+* 2a.
+The index provided by User is invalid (e.g. not an integer or out of bound).
-    * 3a1. sprINT shows an error message.
+    * 2a1. sprINT shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 3b.
-No index is given.
+* 2b.
+User did not provide any index.
-    * 3b1. sprINT displays an error message.
+    * 2b1. sprINT shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 ___

-**Use case 4: Find applications for a specified company**
+**Use case: UC04 - Add a task to an application entry**

 **MSS**

+1. User provides task details (description, deadlines) and specifies the application to add this task to.
+2. sprINT adds the task to the specified application and shows the updated list of application entries.

+   Use case ends.

+**Extensions**

+* 1a.
+User did not provide details for mandatory fields.
+    * 1a1. sprINT displays an error message that shows fields that are missing.
+    * 1a2. sprINT prompts User to try again.

+      Use case resumes at step 1.

+* 1b.
+The index provided by User is invalid (e.g. not an integer or out of bound).
+    * 1b1. sprINT shows an error message.

+      Use case resumes at step 1.

+* 1c.
+User did not provide any index.
+    * 1c1. sprINT shows an error message.

+      Use case resumes at step 1.

+* 1d.
+Error occurred when parsing arguments for certain fields.
+    * 1d1. sprINT displays an error message that shows the first incorrect field value entered.
+    * 1d2. sprINT prompts User to try again.

+      Use case resumes at step 1.

+---

+**Use case: UC05 - Edit an application's task**

+**MSS**

+1. sprINT displays a list of current application entries.
+2. User requests to edit the task for a specific application entry in the list.
+3. sprINT updates the application entry and shows updated list of entries.

+   Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

+* 2a.
+The index provided by User is not valid (e.g. not an integer or out of bound).
+    * 2a1. sprINT shows an error message.

+      Use case resumes at step 1.

+* 2b.
+User did not provide any index.
+    * 2b1. sprINT shows an error message.

+      Use case resumes at step 1.

+* 2c.
+The application entry specified by User does not have an existing task.
+    * 2c1. sprINT shows an error message.

+      Use case resumes at step 1.

+---

+**Use case: UC06 - Delete an application's task**

+**MSS**

+1. sprINT displays a list of current application entries.
+2. User requests to delete the task of a specific application entry in the list.
+3. sprINT updates the application entry and displays updated list of entries.

+   Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

+* 2a.
+The index provided by User is invalid (e.g. not an integer or out of bound).
+    * 2a1. sprINT shows an error message.

+      Use case resumes at step 1.

+* 2b.
+User did not provide any index.
+    * 2b1. sprINT shows an error message.

+      Use case resumes at step 1.

+* 2c.
+The application entry specified by User does not have an existing task.
+    * 2c1. sprINT shows an error message.

+      Use case resumes at step 1.

+___

+**Use case: UC07 - Find applications by keywords**

+**MSS**

-1. User requests to find applications using the role, company name, or the application status as the keyword.
+1. User requests to find applications using the role, company name, and/or the application status as the keyword.
 2. sprINT displays the filtered list of entries.